Find out how to Develop ‘Polish Purple’ Garlic

 ‘Polish Purple’ can retailer for as much as six months, which suggests these bulbs you pull in summer season might nonetheless be round come winter.
 The thick, papery pores and skin surrounding the bulbs retains them recent.

 Earlier than you’ll be able to put them in storage, you should treatment the bulbs.
 Everybody appears to like braided clusters of bulbs.
-On the farmer’s market close to my home, folks can pay twice as a lot for half a dozen bulbs if they arrive in a braid reasonably than unfastened.
+On the farmer’s market close to my home, folks can twice as a lot for half a dozen bulbs if they arrive in a braid reasonably than unfastened.

 If you wish to treatment your bulbs this manner, merely put six bulbs along with the leaves lined up.